josigar123/hydrophonic-detection/README.md

 ## 🎉 System Ready!

 > **That's it, all services should be up and running correctly.
 The system is ready for use.
 Input parameters for the signal processing and press "Start Monitoring" you should expect N-channels to render in the bottom left, indicating acoustic data-flow.**

 ---

+## 📈 Performance
+The main performance bottle-neck of the system is the visualization of the spectrogram, DEMON spectrogram, and waveform envelope.
+Since its using **LightninchartJS** a **WebGL**-powered library it utilizes the machines GPU for rendering the graphincs.
+It is then recommended running the system on a machine with a dedicated GPU for optimal performance.
+The video in [this section](#-system-in-action) was captured on a machine with 16GB of memory, an Intel i5 KabyLake (K-series) and an Nvidia GTX 1070, giving a good performance.
+Performance can also be impacted by poor parameter choices, since these can impact: refresh-rate, data resolution and the number of data points plotted every N-seconds.
+Keep this in mind when running into performance issues.
+Extra CPU overhead is also present since the system-design achieves an "offline-first" approach, meaning that all services are hosted and running locally.

+---